Fordi/join-us/README.md

 ## Why Mastodon?

+[As](https://www.reuters.com/technology/exclusive-where-did-tweeters-go-twitter-is-losing-its-most-active-users-internal-2022-10-25/) [Twitter](https://www.technologyreview.com/2022/11/08/1062886/heres-how-a-twitter-engineer-says-it-will-break-in-the-coming-weeks/) [slowly](https://fortune.com/2022/11/15/elon-musk-twitter-engineer-fired/) [self-destructs](https://www.ign.com/articles/twitters-two-factor-authentication-started-failing-for-certain-users), you'll be looking for something to fill the combined needs of "I wanna see what's going on" and "I want to scream into the void".

 Mastodon is the closest Fediverse analog to Twitter, and Twitter is my audience for this document.
 It has features that Twitter doesn't, and lacks features Twitter supports (for now):

 * 500 character limit on posts, rather than 280